-If you surrender your CDL license or any endorsement, you must retake the knowledge and the skill tests and pay all the proper fees to get your CDL.
+If you surrender your CDL or any endorsement, you must retake the knowledge and skills tests and pay all the proper fees to get your CDL.
+If you surrender your CDL for more than one year, you will also be required to provide proof of commercial driver training.